This article will provide a list of 10 low-carb foods that are high in potassium, along with some ideas on how to incorporate them into your diet.

 Who could say no to steak and an avocado, followed by a few pieces of dark chocolate?

 One thing I’d like to see is for dietary advice to stop only recommending fruit and vegetables to “get your vitamins.”
-Sure, they are important – but many animal foods are much more nutrient-dense.
+Sure, they are healthful – but many animal foods are much more nutrient-dense.

 So make sure you get your nutrients – eat your steak, mushrooms, and avocados!